 Joseph Maldonado-Passage was sentenced to 22 years in prison back in 2018 for hiring a hitman to take out the CEO of non-profit animal sanctuary Big Cat Rescue, Carole Baskin.
 The drama between the two zookeepers (as well as the mystery of what really happened to Baskin's husband) is central to the plot of the true-crime docuseries.
 But with Joe going to federal prison, what did that mean for the G.W.
 Zoo and its wild animals?

-After Joe was busted for attempted murder-for-hire as well as violating the Endangered Species Act (he shot multiple tigers at his zoo), G.W.
+After Joe was busted for attempted murder-for-hire as well as violating the Endangered Species Act, G.W.
 Zoo was taken over by Lauren and Jeff Lowe.
 They technically took it over in 2016 while Joe and Carole were in a major lawsuit.
 According to the zoo's website, it is the largest privately-owned exotic animal park in the country.
-They are accredited by the United States Zoological Association and currently house over 230 lions and tigers.
-But they are really trying to put the drama of Joe Exotic behind them.
+The Lowes are accredited by the United States Zoological Association and currently house over 230 lions and tigers.

-Show creator Eric Goode told Entertainment Weekly that he's worried about what the future holds.
+In March, Tiger King creator Eric Goode told Entertainment Weekly that he was worried about what the future holds.

 "All I can tell you is that he is basically operating on fumes.
 No one is going now and there's no source of income, and that's been going on for a long time.
 It's not something that has just happened because of what's happening in the world today," Goode told EW.

 "But I think that it's very sad what's happening to these animals.
 And it's anyone's guess as to what's going to happen to them."